The 60+ Best Project Management Software To Work Faster In 2023

 22. Scoro

-Scoro is a complex project management tool built to help teams manage tasks and reporting.
+Scoro is a complex project management software built to help teams manage tasks and reporting.
 Tasks can be tracked and divided into subtasks, assigned to individuals, and have deadlines and milestones attributed to them.
 Scoro is also great if you send invoices — the tool lets you send sales quotes and bills with ease via the app itself.

 This tool also contains thorough reporting functionalities that let you view project status reports, unscheduled time, and projects by accounts.